Google Home vs Amazon Echo

 Echo, meanwhile, has a lower price, a huge potential customer base of Amazon Prime subscribers, a strong database of 'Skills', and a much larger market share (in large part due to having no competition for the first year).
 If you are an Amazon Prime customer Echo makes sense; if you're not, there's Google Home.

-That doesn't mean Amazon Prime customers can't also buy a Google Home; rather that we wouldn't recommend Echo if you're not already a Prime customer or planning to become one.
+That doesn't mean Amazon Prime customers can't also buy a Google Home, and it doesn't mean you need to be a Prime customer to use an Echo - you'll just miss out on a few features such as Amazon Music.
 (Amazon Prime has a lot of benefits in return for a reasonably low monthly premium, and you can enjoy a month's free trial to help you decide.)

 Amazon Echo and Google Home used to cost the same amount, but now in its second-generation Amazon has reduced the Echo's price to £89.99 (right now it's on offer at £69.99).
 Buy Amazon Echo 2 here.

-If you want to spend less, there's also a smaller cut-down version of each.
+If you want to spend less, there's also a smaller cut-down version of each which we've compared: Google Home Mini vs Amazon Echo Dot.
 They have the same functionality, but inferior audio quality (thanks to smaller speakers) and fewer touch controls.
 If you're not sure about the whole smart speaker concept, these devices offer a lower-cost entry point in which to dip your toes.

 Google has done a great job designing Home to blend into any environment.
 It’s a reasonably compact device that stands just 142.8mm high and weighs 477g.
 It has an angled white matte plastic top half and a coloured mesh base that conceals the speaker.